runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/beetle2.jpg" />

 William Bernbach's _Think Small_ campaign has become the go-to example of these "Big Idea" designers.
-Some of the things to notice here is its heavy use of white-space, simplistic typography, and creative text copy.
+What's important to realize is that this kind of advertising was very different than what came before it.
+It was primarily centered around the ideas of a single designer, and was much more minimalistic, with heavy use of white-space, simplistic typography, and creative text copy.

 The Beetle was originally designed as a _people's car_ for Nazi Germany, so the Beetle was not an obvious success on the American market.
 The _Think Small_ campaign managed to build a strong relationship between the Beetle and American consumers.